 Chris and I don’t have a family of our own yet, but we talk often about wanting to start a tradition like this once we do.
 Fridays = pizza, and although TGIF is no longer airing, I’m sure we’ll be able to find one thing or another to watch amongst Netflix, Hulu, Amazon TV, etc. etc.

-So, to celebrate the end of this crazy week, I whipped up a pizza for us to not only enjoy this week, but also keep in our archives for those fun Friday nights of the future.
+So, to celebrate the end of this crazy week, I whipped up a pizza for us to not only enjoy this week, but also keep in our archives for those fun Friday nights of the future, along with this fresh fig and burrata pizza, this colorful root vegetable pizza, this bacon and goat brie pizza and this avocado and cilantro pizza.
+The opportunities are endless!

 In keeping with the “nostalgic” theme of this post, I recreated this pizza based off of one we have whenever we go visit Chris’ parents.
 Since we both have to work until at least 4 or 5 on Friday afternoons, we usually don’t get up to their house until 9PM (or even 10PM.)
 It’s become a tradition for his folks to go to one of their local pizza joints, My Pizza, and bring home a couple of pies to keep in the oven until we arrive.